SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/answers.md

 ###[A] Spam!!
 This answer is spam.
-Flag it as spam by ***clicking the "flag" link***!
+[Flag it as spam](//meta.stackexchange.com/a/58035/206345) by ***clicking the "flag" link***!

 ###[A] Spam!!
 (Punctuation)
 This answer contains a hidden link in punctuation.
-It is spam and should be flagged by ***clicking the "flag" link***!
+[It is spam and should be flagged](//meta.stackexchange.com/a/58035/206345) by ***clicking the "flag" link***!

 ###[A] Garbage (non-intelligible gibberish or troll meaningless content)
 This is a garbage post by a 1-rep unregistered user without any meaningful contributions.
-Flag as "Rude or abusive" to destroy it quickly without poorly seeding the spam detector (see [this Meta answer](http://meta.stackoverflow.com/a/317611/4174897)).
+[Flag as "Rude or abusive"](//meta.stackexchange.com/a/58035/206345) to destroy it quickly without poorly seeding the spam detector.

 ###[A] Code only answer
-While this code snippet may solve the question, [including an explanation](//meta.stackexchange.com/questions/114762/explaining-entirely-code-based-answers) really helps to improve the quality of your post.
-Remember that you are answering the question for readers in the future, and those people might not know the reasons for your code suggestion.
-Please also try not to crowd your code with explanatory comments, this reduces the readability of both the code and the explanations!
+Thank you for this code snippet, which might provide some limited, immediate help.
+A [proper explanation would greatly improve its long-term value](//meta.stackexchange.com/q/114762/206345) by showing _why_ this is a good solution to the problem, and would make it more useful to future readers with other, similar questions.
+Please [edit] your answer to add some explanation, including the assumptions you've made.

 ###[A] Question as answer
 This post isn't an actual attempt at answering the question.
 Please note [$SITENAME$ doesn't work like a discussion forum](//$SITEURL$/about), it is a Q&A site where every post is either a question or an answer to a question.
 Posts can also have [comments](//$SITEURL$/help/privileges/comment) - small sentences like this one - that can be used to critique or request clarification from an author.
 This should be either a comment or a [new question](//$SITEURL$/questions/ask).